Why Hobbies For Introverts Work Differently: The Emotional Science Behind Solitary Joy

 You can express yourself creatively by drawing or doodling.
 Both are cost-effective and adaptable.
 You can select the instruments you prefer, be it markers, colored pencils, crayons, or even a basic pen.
 There is no need to produce a masterpiece; you can let your hand do the work and observe what patterns and shapes appear.

 It all comes down to your intuition.
-You can draw while watching TV, listening to music, or even taking a rest.
+You can draw while watching TV, listening to music, or even resting.
 You can unwind and let your mind wander.
 Take out your paper and pencil and draw whatever comes to mind.
 Take pleasure in the process and feel successful as you go!

 11. Reading